What Is a Food Broker and How Can They Benefit Your Business?

 If you work in the food industry (and especially if you work in food retail), you've likely been recommended to hire a food broker at one point or another.
 If you find that you're asking yourself, "What is a food broker?" you've come to the right place.
 Even if you're familiar with the concept of food brokerage, you may not know what food brokers do.

-What Is a Food Broker?
+What Is a Food Broker And What do They Do?

 Retail food brokers negotiate the price of your product and build relationships with buyers.
 This way, you don't have to spend time marketing your food product and you can instead focus on the manufacturing side of the operation.